Map style is used to define the look and feel of a map. It’s written in JSON format and specifies how to:

 .dark is set but the style doesn’t have a dark variant, the main style variant is used.

 The Map Display SDK provides pre-defined styles that can be used in the application.
-They are provided in the StandardStyles object:
+These default styles are managed inside the

 You can also create your own style to suit your application.